mcclure/emily/doc/intro.md

 - C++
 - Reader macros

-These are all Big Ideas though, and the language already needs  so for 0.2 I'm going to be focused on basic functionality improvements (less confusing scoping, operators on strings, short-circuiting booleans, user-defined operators, unicode, package loading, IO).
+These are all Big Ideas though, and the ideas the language **already** has could stand some cleanup, so for 0.2 I'm going to be focused on basic functionality improvements (less confusing scoping, operators on strings, short-circuiting booleans, user-defined operators, unicode, package loading, IO).

 ## Downloading and running Emily